What is the Land Registry?

 The Land Registry is indispensable for anyone wishing to examine land or property, and consulting the Land Registry will allow you to find out key information about the ownership and restrictions of the property.

-An available attorney advises, “Remember that the land registry registers land, buildings, apartments and structures, which are provided for by law.
-However, not all properties are in it.
-For example, if you need information about underground structures or buildings under construction, your search in the Land Registry will not be successful.”
+An available solicitor advises, “Remember that the Land Registry records land in the form of plots, buildings with a description or registration number (if they are not part of the land or building right) and buildings without a number if they are the main building.
+However, not all properties are included.
+For example, if you need information on underground structures or buildings under construction, your search in the Land Registry will not be successful.”

 The state administration of the cadastre in the Czech Republic is provided by cadastral offices, surveying and cadastral inspectorates and the Czech Surveying and Cadastral Office.